omkarcloud/botasaurus/README.md

 python main.py
 ```

-This time, you will observe the exact same result as before, but instead of opening a whole Browser, we are making browser-like humane HTTP requests.
+This time, you will observe the exact same result as before, but instead of opening a whole browser, we are making browser-like humane HTTP requests.

 ## 💡 Understanding Botasaurus

-### What is Botasaurus Driver, And Why should I use it over Selenium and Playwright?
+### What is Botasaurus Driver, and why should I use it over Selenium and Playwright?

-Botasaurus Driver is a web automation driver like Selenium, and the single most important reason to use it is because it is truly humane, and you will not, and I repeat NOT, have any issues with accessing any website.
+Botasaurus Driver is a web automation driver like Selenium, and the single most important reason to use it is because it is truly humane.
+You will not, and I repeat NOT, have any issues accessing any website.

 Plus, it is super fast to launch and use, and the API is designed by and for web scrapers, and you will love it.